lehrblogger/lehrblogger.com-octopress/source/_posts/2008-10-25-web-idea-isp-customer-mapping.md

   - 17673104
 categories:
   - web ideas
-excerpt: "Five years later, and Time Warner has not improved."
+blurb: "Five years later, and Time Warner has not improved."
-show_excerpt: true
+show_blurb: true
 ---
 I know a lot of people who are unhappy with their ISP (Internet Service Provider) -- connections are often slow and unreliable, customer service is abysmal, and sometimes there are even [explicit usage restrictions][1].
 Even worse, many areas are dominated by a single companies with local monopolies, so the consumer doesn't even have a choice.
 Finally, there are many rural areas for which no one has even bothered to build broadband access, raising issues relating to the '[digital divide][2]'.